China Retaliates Against Clothing Brands After Western Sanctions

 China is a major market for the clothing retailer.
 H&M has 505 stores in mainland China, second only to the United States.
 In 2019 alone, the H&M Group cleared $1.2 billion in sales in the mainland.

-Authorities in Xinjiang have detained hundred of thousands of people from Muslim ethnic minorities, including the Uyghurs.
+Authorities in Xinjiang have detained hundreds of thousands of people from Muslim ethnic minorities, including the Uyghurs.
 Many of those released from detention in Xinjiang are then given state-assigned jobs at factories and state-controlled cotton farms.
-Xinjiang produces as much as 85 percent of cotton in China, much of it for export.
+Xinjiang produces as much as 85% of cotton in China, much of it for export.

 Chinese regulators have also been preparing retaliatory mechanisms, including an "unreliable entities list," to identify and punish companies or individuals that criticize or put sanctions on China.
 Its commerce ministry has also created a far-reaching "blocking mechanism" that would put counter-sanctions on any foreign entity that does not sell to China because of sanctions.